winterbe/nake/README.md

 Getting started
 ===========

-Create a file called `Nakefile` in your projects root directory with the following content:
+Create a file called `nakefile.js` in your projects root directory with the following content:

 ```javascript
 task('hello', 'Hello World', function() {